Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Numerical setup

 \subsection{Initial perturbation}

 In the solar atmosphere, torsional Alfv\'{e}n waves can be driven by photospheric plasma motions \citep[see, e.g.,][]{Fedun11,Shelyag11,Shelyag12,Wedmeyer12,Mumford15,Srivastava17b}.
 The waves propagate to the corona through the chrosmosphere, where reflection and dissipation heavily reduces the upward wave transmission \citep[see][]{Soler19}.
-When a broadband spectrum of waves driven at the photosphere are transmitted into a closed coronal structure, like a coronal loop, \citet{Soler21} showed that most of the energy is deposited in the longitudinally fundamental mode.
-In view of this result and as in Paper~\citetalias{Diazsoler21}, we excited at $t=0$ the longitudinally fundamental mode of standing torsional Alfv\'{e}n waves.
-We did so by perturbing the components of velocity.
-To avoid that the perturbation also excites slow MHD waves initially, we impose an initial velocity field in the same manner as in \citet{DiazSuarezsolerlet2021}, so that the velocity is purely perpendicular to the magnetic field lines, namely
+When a broadband spectrum of waves driven at the photosphere is transmitted into a closed coronal structure such as a coronal loop, \citet{Soler21} showed that most of the energy is deposited in the longitudinally fundamental mode.
+In view of this result and as in Paper~\citetalias{Diazsoler21b}, we excited the longitudinally fundamental mode of standing torsional Alfv\'{e}n waves at $t=0$ .
+We did this by perturbing the components of velocity.
+To prevent the perturbation from also initially exciting slow MHD waves, we imposed an initial velocity field in the same manner as in \citet{Diazsoler21}, so that the velocity was purely perpendicular to the magnetic field lines, namely

 where $ v_{\perp}$ is the perpendicular velocity to the magnetic field lines.
-We consider the same form as that used in Paper~\citetalias{Diazsoler21}, namely
+We considered the same form as that used in Paper~\citetalias{Diazsoler21b}, namely

-where $v_0$ is the maximum velocity amplitude and $A\left(r\right)$ contains the radial profile (see Paper~\citetalias{Diazsoler21}).
+where $v_0$ is the maximum velocity amplitude and $A\left(r\right)$ contains the radial profile (see Paper~\citetalias{Diazsoler21b}).
 We set $v_0 = 0.1 v_{A,\infty} $.
 The radial profile of $ v_{\varphi} $ and $ v_{z} $ at $ z=0 $ is shown in Fig. \ref{Fig_ampli} for different values of the twist parameter, $c$.

-We recover the same initial condition as in Paper~\citetalias{Diazsoler21} for the untwisted case, $ c=0 $.
-When we increase the magnetic twist, the maximum of $v_{\varphi} $ slightly decreases, but its profile remains mostly unaltered.
-The longitudinal component of velocity, $v_{z} $, displays a significant increase when the twist grows.
+We recover the same initial condition as in Paper~\citetalias{Diazsoler21b} for the untwisted case, $ c=0 $.
+When we increased the magnetic twist, the maximum of $v_{\varphi} $ slightly decreased, but its profile reamined mostly unaltered.
+The longitudinal component of velocity, $v_{z} $, increased significantly when the twist parameter grew.
 This is a direct effect of the relative variation of the azimuthal and longitudinal components of the magnetic field.